-a long period of time with no clear endpoint would "seriously affect the stability of real estate titles, and result in endless confusion."
-55
+cases involved "a connected and completed operation," while maintenance work was indefinite in scope and duration.
+55 Allowing a lien for maintenance work that could occur sporadically over a long period of time with no clear endpoint would "seriously affect the stability of real estate titles, and result in endless confusion."
+56

 The improvement/maintenance distinction applies outside the agricultural context, as illustrated in a case from another jurisdiction cited in TPST Soil Recyclers of Wash., Inc., supra.
 In Haz-Mat Response, Inc. v.
 Certified Waste Services Ltd., a Kansas case, the claimant removed hazardous waste contained in tanks used by an industrial company.
 The court held that this work did not improve the property.
 Instead, removing waste was a maintenance activity because the land owner continually generated similar waste from its ongoing operations.
-56 A Washington court would probably reach the same conclusion.
-57
+57 A Washington court would probably reach the same conclusion.
+58